SAP-samples/teched2022-AD160/exercises/4_TriggerProcess/Readme.md

     ![04](./images//029.png)

-2. In the Create API Trigger window:
+2. In the Create API Trigger window do the following:

 - Enter the name: API Trigger.
 - Choose **Create**.